 Hey, been awhile...
 I've been busy but I just found this last week How to trick your body into falling asleep and having a Lucid Dream 2 great videos on how to Lucid Dream, I tryed it out and the Lucid Dreams are flowing now!

-This method really works amazinly well. they did there lucid research for sure, and used
+This method really works amazinly well. they did there lucid research for sure, and used technology to present it well.

 Give it a look, The first video does a great job of explaining why your body falls asleep and how to keep your brain awake while it does it's thing, and the second goes into Wake Initiated Lucid Dreams (WILD).
 I myself don't really believe in OBEs (they only talk about OBE a bit) so I just omitted that from the information and had my Lucid Dreams, this worked great for me and I'm sure it'll work for you.
+Self inducing lucid dreams has become an easy task now for me because of this short series.

 Click here to read more...